RenatoHS/guide_survie_osstidburn/_book/01-osstidburn.md

 <h2><span>MISSION?</span></h2>

-L’OsstidBurn’s mission is to promote engagement in art and participation.
+OsstidBurn’s mission is to promote engagement in art and participation.
 Inspired by the 10 principles of Burning Man, L’OsstidBurn encourages participants to express their creativity freely and radically.

-The eclectic L’OsstidBurn community is made up of people from all walks of life: artists, scientists, engineers, shamans, nurses, chefs, plumbers, philosophers, accountants, etc. Everyone converges to co-create a temporary zone  of self-expression.
+The eclectic OsstidBurn community is made up of people from all walks of life: artists, scientists, engineers, shamans, nurses, chefs, plumbers, philosophers, accountants, etc. Everyone converges to co-create a temporary zone  of self-expression.
 Participants paint, weld, sculpt, burn things, write code, cook with a lot of oil and sometimes practice biodanza...
 In short, they create remarkable interactive experiences.

 <h2><span>WHEN?</span></h2>